sombriks/tic-tactics-toe/README.md

 - The use of vue in non-sfc, no-build-step environments is a known progressive capability but always pleasant to see in action.
 Even the ecosystem honors this, as we can see in VueUse library.
+- The [jdbi constructor mapper][constructor-mapper] works great with java records.

 [repo]: https://github.com/sombriks/tic-tactics-toe